 Other Shareholders in the Fund may alone or collectively acquire sufficient voting interests in the Fund to control matters relating to the operation of the Fund.
 If other Shareholders control the Fund, it could adversely affect the Fund's ability to meet repurchase requests, which requires the cooperation of the Fund's Board of Trustees, could result in a change to the Fund's investment objectives, or could have other adverse consequences to the Fund.
-As a result, the Fund could be required to withdraw its investment in the Fund or take other appropriate action.
-Any such withdrawal could result in an in-kind distribution of securities (as opposed to a cash distribution from the Fund).
-If securities and other non-cash assets are distributed, the Fund would incur brokerage, tax, or other charges in converting those assets to cash.
+As a result, the Fund could be required to take appropriate action.

-Distributions to Shareholders Distributions will be paid at least annually on the Shares in an amount representing substantially all of the net investment income and net capital gains, if any, earned each year.
+Distributions to Shareholders

+Distributions will be paid at least annually on the Shares in an amount representing substantially all of the net investment income and net capital gains, if any, earned each year.
 The Fund is not a suitable investment for any investor requiring routine distributions of income.

 Each Shareholder will automatically be a participant under the Fund's DRP and have all income dividends and/or capital gains distributions automatically reinvested in Shares.
-Election not to participate in the DRP and to receive all income dividends and/or capital gain distributions, if any, in cash may be made by be directed to inform the Fund).

-notice to the Fund or to a Shareholder's broker or other intermediary (who should
+Election not to participate in the DRP and to receive all income dividends and/or capital gain distributions, if any, in cash may be made by notice to the Fund or to a Shareholder's broker or other intermediary (who should be directed to inform the Fund).